 Find an available locker and put your stuff in.
-Then proceed to strip naked (again, COMPLETELY naked), put your clothes, the big towel and your phone / any other electronics like smart watches inside.
-Bring only the small towel and keep the locker key with you.
-Usually the locker key comes with a stretchy band that you can put around your wrist, so you won’t lose the keys while bathing.
+Then proceed to strip naked (again, COMPLETELY naked), put your clothes, the big towel, and your phone / any other electronics like smart watches inside.
+Bring only a small towel and keep the locker key with you.
+Usually, the locker key comes with a stretchy band that you can put around your wrist, so you won’t lose the keys while bathing.

 You can use the bathroom now if you need to.
 It’s best to do so while you are still in the locker area before entering the bathing room.
-There are no toilet once you get inside the bathing area.
+There is usually no toilet once you get inside the bathing area.

 Now, you should be inside the bathing area.
-Before going into one of the pools, don’t forget to wash up!
+Before going into one of the pools, you MUST wash up!
 There will be a row of showers right before the pool or right next to it.
-Unlike western showers, these showers are short – usually about waist height and provided with a small stool, because Japanese people like to sit down while washing up.
+Unlike Western showers, these showers are short – usually about waist height and provided with a small stool, because Japanese people like to sit down while washing up.
 You can try sitting down while showering too!

-After you have washed up thoroughly, and making sure you don’t have any soap remnants on your body, you can finally enter the pool and fully submerge yourself up to your neck.
+After you have washed up thoroughly and made sure you don’t have any soap remnants on your body, you can finally enter the pool and fully submerge yourself up to your neck.
 The small towel you brought with you should be folded up and put on top of your head while you are inside the pool.
-When you are out of the pool, it can be used to cover up yourself if you want to, or kept on top of your head.
-Do NOT soak your small towel into the pool water!
+When you are out of the pool, it can be used to cover up yourself if you want to or kept on top of your head.
+Do NOT soak your small towel in the pool water!

 You can stay in the pool for as long as you can – usually 10-15 minutes – and let your body temperature rise, slowly.
 But take note not to stay too long!
 The pools are usually pretty hot – about 40-43C in temperature.
-Some people are more prone to hot temperature and might get light headed (like yours truly).
-If you feel that you’re getting too hot, immediately get out and sit outside of the water – usually there are benches around where people can just sit and cool down.
+Some people are more prone to hot temperatures and might get lightheaded (like yours truly).
+If you feel that you’re getting too hot, immediately get out and sit outside of the water – usually, there are benches around where people can just sit and cool down.

-Speaking of sauna, most Onsen have a sauna room.
-In Japan, it’s customary to sit on top of your small towel instead laying your butt naked directly on top of the wooden benches on the sauna area.
+Speaking of sauna, most Onsen has a sauna room.
+In Japan, it’s customary to sit on top of your small towel instead of laying your naked butt directly on top of the wooden benches in the sauna area.
 In some Onsens, there are towels you can pick up at the entrance of the sauna for the purpose of sitting down.